NalaGinrut/artanis/README.md

 [![Build Status](https://travis-ci.org/NalaGinrut/artanis.svg)](https://travis-ci.org/NalaGinrut/artanis)

-Artanis
+GNU Artanis
 =========

-Artanis aims to be a web application framework for Scheme.
+GNU Artanis aims to be a web application framework for Scheme.
 The philosophy of Artanis would be very radical to try cutting-edge things.
 So you are under your own risk to use it.
 However, it may bring cool experiences when you play it.